jacobandreas/blog/_posts/2017-11-04-fake-language.md

 control the distribution.
 You get to design the language of abstractions, but it had better be able to handle (or at least fail gracefully on) whatever utterances the world throws at you.
-Linguists give us a nice abstraction in the form of logic, and that the way to get from abstraction to behavior is just logical interpretation.
+Linguists give us a nice abstraction formalism in the form of logic, and that the way to get from abstraction to behavior is just logical interpretation.
 So it's very easy to say "abstraction = formal semantics" and treat the `Abstraction -> Behavior` edge as someone else's problem.

 Data is _collected_ from human speakers who don't necessarily know anything